South Waikato District

 South Waikato District is a local government district in the Waikato Region of the North Island of New Zealand.
-It is located between the cities of Hamilton to the north, Rotorua to the east, Taupo to the south and Ruapehu District to the west.
+It is located between the cities of Hamilton to the north, Rotorua to the east, Taupō to the south and Ruapehu District to the west.

 The seat of the South Waikato District Council is at Tokoroa, the biggest town.
-The other main towns are Putaruru, Tirau and Arapuni.
+The other main towns are Putāruru, Tīrau and Arapuni.

 Populated places

 South Waikato District consists of the following towns, localities, settlements and communities: